JanHsKa/chip8_rust/README.md

 Additionally you need to install `SDL2`.

 ### Windows
-On Windows everything is installed with the `build.rs` script that is run automatically when the project is build.
+On Windows `SDL2` is installed with the `build.rs` script that is run automatically when the project is build.

 ### Linux
 ```